Philip Schaff: Life and career

 Schaff was born in Chur, Switzerland, and educated at the gymnasium of Stuttgart.
+His father died when he was young and he was sent to an orphanage.

 At the universities of Tübingen, Halle and Berlin, he was successively influenced by Ferdinand Christian Baur and Schmid, by Friedrich August Tholuck and Julius Müller, by David Strauss and, above all, Johann August Wilhelm Neander.
 At Berlin in 1841 he took the degree of Bachelor of Divinity and passed examinations for a professorship.
 He then traveled through Italy and Sicily as tutor to Baron Krischer.
 In 1842, he was Privatdozent in the University of Berlin, where he lectured on exegesis and ecclesiastical history.
 In 1843, he was called to become Professor of Church History and Biblical Literature in the German Reformed Theological Seminary of Mercersburg, Pennsylvania, then the only seminary of that church in America.
+During his time there, he spoke positively of some medieval Catholics and of the Oxford Movement and he was accused of heresy; a church council exonerated him.

 On his journey Schaff stayed in England and met Edward Pusey and other Tractarians.
 His inaugural address on The Principle of Protestantism, delivered in German at Reading, Pennsylvania, in 1844, and published in German with an English translation by John Williamson Nevin was a pioneer work in English in the field of symbolics (that is, the authoritative ecclesiastical formulations of religious doctrines in creeds or confessions).
 This address and the "Mercersburg theology" which he taught seemed too pro-Catholic to some, and he was charged with heresy.
 But, at the synod at York in 1845, he was unanimously acquitted.

 Schaff's broad views strongly influenced the German Reformed Church, through his teaching at Mercersburg, through his championship of English in German Reformed churches and schools in America, through his hymnal (1859), through his labours as chairman of the committee which prepared a new liturgy, and by his edition (1863) of the Heidelberg Catechism.
 So much so that when the German Reformed Church, in a desire to begin producing more and better published material for the denomination published Samuel Miller's work entitled A Treatise on Mercersburg Theology: Mercersburg and Modern Theology Compared in 1866.
 Schaff's History of the Apostolic Church (in German, 1851; in English, 1853) and his History of the Christian Church (7 vols., 1858–1890), opened a new period in American study of ecclesiastical history.